neondatabase/website/content/docs/guides/schema-diff.md

 ## Tutorial

 For a step-by-step guide showing you how to compare two development branches using Schema Diff, see [Schema diff tutorial](/docs/guides/schema-diff-tutorial).

+## Limitations

+Schema Diff is currently unable to compare branches that are protected under an IP Allow list..
+If you need to compare a protected branch, consider temporarily removing the IP Allow list to permit Schema Diff.
+Alternatively, if you are comparing non-primary branches, you can temporarily enable "Allow unrestricted access to non-primary branches" in the [IP Allow](/docs/manage/projects#configure-ip-allow) settings.